 Cymulate provides four critical methodologies to determine if your organization is at risk and to determine if your security controls have the ability to deflect attempted Log4Jam/Log4Shell attacks.
-This in-depth detection is achieved with a combination of four distinct modules included in the Cymulate Extended Security Posture Management Platform:
+This in-depth detection is achieved with a combination of four distinct modules included in the Cymulate Exposure Management and Security Validation platform:

 The Cymulate ASM module simulates the attacker reconnaissance phase.
 It has already been updated to include the capability to scan for systems/devices vulnerable to this exploit.
 It uses a branching methodology to discover visible and available systems that can be attacked by the outside world.
 Discovering these devices allows your security team to locate systems running vulnerable applications and code, even if they are not included in formal inventories, i.e., “Shadow IT” systems running within the organization’s environments.
 This results in a comprehensive discovery of systems that need to be patched/updated and/or further isolated from the outside world until such patching/updating is possible.

-Cymulate WAF efficacy testing has been updated to include the ability to safely attempt to perform a Log4Jam/Log4Shell attack without putting systems at risk.
-By completing a production-safe Log4Shell attack, WAF defenses can be tested to ensure that they recognize the exploits attempted by this vulnerability and adequately stop the traffic from being delivered to the impacted applications and systems.
+Cymulate WAF testing efficacy has been updated to include the ability to safely attempt to perform a Log4Jam/Log4Shell attack without putting systems at risk.
+By completing a production-safe Log4Shell attack, WAF defenses can be tested to ensure that they recognize the exploits attempted by the Log4j vulnerability and adequately stop the traffic from being delivered to the impacted applications and systems.
 This option is the fastest way to prevent exploits and provide ample time for patching under standard change control windows.